mferlita/Matts-LtP-Solutions/README.md

 # Matts-LtP-Solutions
-My solutions to the assignments in Chris Pine's Learn to Program, a beginner's Ruby guide.
+My solutions to the assignments in the free online version of Chris Pine's Learn to Program.
-First time learning Ruby and Git
+This is my first time learning Ruby and Git.